 • Best time to visit: Spring and summer for warmer water and good weather.

 Ladies Bay is just around the corner from St Heliers Beach and is one of the quieter bays in Auckland.
 The calm waters make it a great spot for a relaxing swim.
+You can get there from a footpath that provides access from the main road.

 • Distance from Auckland: 12 km (about 20 minutes by car).